-- First layer: 0.25 inches of holofibre fill.
-This fluffy and lightweight material fills the tufting of the cover and gives the mattress its distinct shape and initial softness.
+- Cover fill: 0.25 inches of holofibre fill.
+This fluffy and lightweight material fills the cover's tufting and gives the mattress its distinct shape and initial softness.

-- Second layer: 0.75 inches of super-soft gel foam.
-This first layer of foam is notable for its softness, contributing to the pillowy feel and comfort you experience as you lie down on the mattress.
+- First layer: 0.75 inches of super-soft gel foam.
+This first layer of foam is notable for its softness, contributing to the pillowy feel you experience as you lie down on the mattress.
 Layer density: 1.8 lbs/ft³.

-- Third layer: 1 inch of cooling gel memory foam.
+- Second layer: 1 inch of cooling gel memory foam.
 This upper layer works with the surrounding foam to provide comfort and heat regulation.
 Foam density: 2.5 lbs/ft³.

-- Fourth layer: 1 inch of high-density zoned eco-foam.
-This soy-infused transition layer provides body contouring and pressure-point relief in the neck, shoulders, elbows, hips, and knees.
-Divided into three sections, the central zone has increased firmness to complement the zoned springs described below.
-The foam is created from a blend of traditional polyurethane and environmentally friendly soy oil.
+- Third layer: 1 inch of zoned high-density foam.
+This transition layer provides body contouring and pressure-point relief.
+Divided into three sections, the central zone has increased firmness to complement the zoned springs below.
+The foam used in the other zones is softer to allow the neck, shoulders, elbows, hips, and knees to sink in a bit more for comfortable cushioning (while still maintaining spinal alignment).
+The foam is created from a blend of traditional polyurethane and environmentally conscious soy oil.
 Foam density: 1.8 lbs/ft³.

-- Fifth layer: 8 inches of multi-tempered pocketed springs with a 3-inch foam encasement perimeter.
-This layer of individually wrapped springs contributes substantially to the mattresses perceived firmness, as well as its levels of support and overall integrity.
+- Fourth layer: 8 inches of multi-tempered pocketed steel coils with a 3-inch foam encasement perimeter.
+This layer of individually wrapped springs contributes to the mattress's perceived firmness, support, and overall integrity.
 The spring design prevents motion transfer due to its independent action.
-Like the foam layer immediately above it, this layer is zoned.
-The central third has thicker springs that take more weight to compress.
-The entire layer is surrounded by a rigid foam encasement to enhance edge support.
+Like the foam layer immediately above it, this layer is also zoned.
+The central third has thicker springs that take more weight to compress, while the springs on either side are lighter to allow for more cushioning.
+A rigid foam encasement surrounds the entire layer to enhance edge support.
 Coil count (queen): 828.